alanschex/JMU-AV-Site/content/authors/browermb/_index.md

 ---
 # Display name
-name: Bobby Perkins
+name: Madelaine Brower

 # Username (this should match the folder name)
 authors:
-- perkinbd
+- browermb

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: NA
+role: B.S.
+Student in Computer Science

 # Organizations/Affiliations
 organizations: